TickerSparkInvestor Intelligence

 +How can you invest in Kalshi?

-For retail investors, the first option is simple: wait for an IPO.
-If Kalshi ever files, you would typically buy shares through a brokerage account once the stock starts trading publicly.
-Right now, that path does not exist because there is no public listing.
+For most retail investors, the first option is to wait for an IPO.
+If Kalshi ever files, you would typically be able to buy shares through a brokerage once the stock starts trading, and sometimes through IPO access programs if your broker offers them.
+Right now, though, there is no public offering to participate in.

 ▌The Daily Briefing · Free